Skip to main content

 🚶♀️ What to Expect from the Arrival Process?

-Passenger experiences upon arriving at Miami International Airport (MIA) vary.
+Passenger experiences upon arriving at Miami International Airport (MIA) are varied.
 Some travelers highlight the organization of the facilities and the availability of transportation options, while others mention challenges related to baggage handling and wait times at immigration and customs.
-International arrivals, in particular, can be unpredictable, with processes ranging from quick and efficient to delayed due to congestion or lack of staff.
+International arrivals, in particular, can be unpredictable, with processes ranging from fast and efficient to delayed due to congestion or staff shortages.

-🗣️ User Experience: This is the first major bottleneck.
-Immigration lines can be endless, with waits exceeding an hour, especially for non-U.S. citizens.
-Travelers describe the situation as chaotic and poorly managed, with few counters open.
-Although some report a quick pass with Global Entry, for most it is a slow and exhausting process that tests their patience.
+This is the first major bottleneck.
+Immigration lines can stretch for over an hour, especially for non-U.S. citizens.
+Travelers describe the situation as chaotic during peak traffic hours, with few windows open.
+Although some report a quick passage with Global Entry, for most it is a process that tests patience.
+For the full process details, the EPP facial recognition system, and times by connection type, see the Security, Immigration, and Connections guide.

-🗣️ User Experience: Slowness is the norm.
-After a long wait in immigration, it is very common to have to wait another hour or more for the bags to appear on the carousel.
-Travelers criticize the poor management and rough handling of luggage, with reports of damaged suitcases.
-The lack of information and disorganization at the baggage carousels aggravate the frustration.
+Slowness is the norm.
+After a long wait at immigration, it is very common to have to wait another hour or more for bags to appear on the carousel.
+Travelers criticize the disorganization at the baggage claim carousels, with specific reports of damaged or opened luggage.
+Avoid storing valuables or essential items in checked luggage.
+The Skytrain/MIA Mover station structure can add extra walking if your flight arrives far from the corresponding baggage area.

-🗣️ User Experience: Once past the checkpoints, the MIA Mover is highlighted as the most efficient option to get to the rental car center and the train and bus station.
-However, finding the MIA Mover station can be a challenge due to poor signage and long walks.
-The pickup areas for taxis and ride-sharing services (Uber/Lyft) are often described as chaotic, congested, and poorly organized, especially during peak hours.
+Once past the controls, the MIA Mover is highlighted as the most efficient option to reach the car rental center and the train and bus station.
+However, finding the station can be challenging due to signage and long walks.
+Taxi and rideshare pickup areas (Uber/Lyft) are on the outer curb with designated door numbers, but they can become chaotic during peak hours.

 Booking.com